moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 # Out: hello world
 ```

-And the resulting message payload will be the raw value you've assigned.
+The resulting message payload will consist of the raw value that has been assigned.

 ### **Deleting**